eisaadil/AttendanceCam/README.md

 # AttendanceCam Android Application (AI Project)

-Android app used by teachers for taking group attendance in a classroom using Facial Recognition.
+App used by teachers for taking group attendance in a classroom using Facial Recognition.
 Makes use of Microsoft Face API for the AI and Google Firebase for data storage.

 **Date:** 2nd March to 29th May 2018